The story of our cashmere

 - If you’re stowing away your cashmere pieces for summer, store them in a cool, dry place.
 Use breathable sealed bags, preferably cotton ones.

 WE ARE PROUD OF THE WAY WE SOURCE OUR CASHMERE.
 HERE, WE UNRAVEL THE STORY BEHIND WHERE OUR CASHMERE COMES FROM.

 John Lewis & Partners’ own-brand cashmere story starts on the other side of the world, in the region stretching from northern China into Mongolia.
 The harsh and unforgiving winters in the high plateaus of these areas are just right for the special type of goats from which our cashmere fibre is collected.
 Here, temperatures can drop to -40°C. The goats survive the season by growing an extra-fine coat underneath their weather-resistant guard hair – this is where the cashmere comes from.
 The cold climate and hearty lifestyle of the animals produce the longest, finest, softest fibres: some of the best cashmere in the world.

-In the spring, as the goats start to naturally shed their winter coats, their fine underhair is carefully removed.
+In the spring, as the goats start to naturally shed their winter coats, their fine underhair is removed.
 These fibres can only be collected once a year, with a limited amount available from each goat.
 Within our supply chain, a combination of hand-combing and shearing techniques are used.
 The herders always select the most appropriate method for the circumstances.
-In Mongolia this tends to be hand-combing and in China it’s often shearing.
-A single cashmere jumper requires the fibre of about four goats (whereas one sheep produces enough fibre to make five wool jumpers).
+In Mongolia, this tends to be hand-combing – and in China, it’s often shearing.
+A single cashmere jumper requires the fibre of around four goats (whereas one sheep produces enough fibre to make five wool jumpers).

 “NOT ALL CASHMERE IS EQUAL – WE ARE COMMITTED TO HAVING THE MOST SUSTAINABLE AND TRACEABLE CASHMERE ON THE MARKET”